 Generally, DataTools only uses personal information for the primary purpose for which we have collected it, or for another closely related secondary purpose.
 Our potential uses of personal information which DataTools collects (and for which you consent to us using your personal information for) may include:

 From time to time, there may be other purposes for which we collect, hold, use and disclose your personal information.
 We will tell you about these at the point of collection.

 As set out above, DataTools may use personal information about you for marketing and research purposes.
-However, you can manage your DataTools communication preferences by contacting our Client Service department.
+However, you can manage your DataTools communication preferences by contacting our Customer Services department.
 In addition, the marketing communications that we send to you may also contain information on how to unsubscribe from those communications.

 You can also tell us at any time if you do not want us to disclose your details to other organisations such as our related companies or third parties for marketing purposes.
-To do this, you just need to contact our Client Service department.
+To do this, you just need to contact our Customer Services department.

 Sometimes DataTools extracts information from our collected records to produce aggregated data.
 This aggregated data does not identify individuals.
 DataTools uses the aggregated data for research purposes and may share the data with third parties.

 Otherwise, DataTools will only disclose your personal information:

 Where it is lawful and practicable to do so, we will give you the option of not providing personal information, or of using a pseudonym, when you deal with DataTools.

 However, if we do not collect personal information about you at the point of sale or when you interact with us, this could impact the level of service we can provide to you, for example, we will not be able to contact you in the case of a data supply issue or we may not be able to properly respond to your inquiry or investigate your complaint or fully process your transaction.